 Children grow and develop at their own pace, and if they’re a little behind their peer group, it is usually nothing to worry about.
 However, severe, ongoing, or multiple developmental delays can be a sign of underlying issues and potential problems in the future.
-At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, Huntington Beach, and Laguna Beach, California, the team of pediatricians diagnose developmental delays and provide treatment and support to help your child thrive.
+At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, the team of pediatricians diagnose developmental delays and provide treatment and support to help your child thrive.
 Call Newport Children’s Medical Group today for expert pediatric health care.

 As your child grows up, there are milestones that they’re expected to meet within certain age ranges.
 The age ranges for developmental milestones in language, thinking, and motor skills represent the average, and there are always children that develop skills more slowly or rapidly than their peers.